Bill Woodfull: Retirement

-Outside cricket, Woodfull spent several years as headmaster at Box Hill High School then had a successful career as a mathematics teacher at Melbourne High School, and was headmaster for six years.
+Woodfull spent several years as headmaster at Box Hill High School then principal at Upwey High School for four years.
+He was active in local cricket, being elected a senior vice-president of the Mountain District Cricket Association, representing the Upwey Cricket Club.
+In 1948 he embarked on a successful career as a mathematics teacher at Melbourne Boys High School, and was headmaster for six years.
 He was known for his stern discipline throughout his career.
 One of his students was future Australian Test all rounder and Australian Cricket Hall of Fame inductee Keith Miller, whom he taught in year nine.
 Miller was a mediocre student, as he did little study and focused his energy on sport.
 This disappointed Woodfull, a disciplined man who invoked the school motto, which meant Honour the Work and exhorted his students to work hard as Australia was attempting to emerge from the depths of the Great Depression.
 Miller scored zero in his final exam for Woodfull's geometry class, and was forced to repeat the year.
 Despite his credentials, Woodfull refused to involve himself in coaching the school's cricket teams, feeling that it would intrude on the responsibilities of the sports teachers.
 Despite this, Woodfull watched the students at cricket training and quickly noticed Miller's skills, writing in the school magazine that "Miller has Test possibilities".
 Other notable students included Doug Ring, a leg spinner who was a member of Bradman's Invincibles, left arm orthodox spinner Jack Wilson and world record breaking Olympic distance runner Ron Clarke.
 The school oval was later named the Miller-Woodfull Oval.